What is the shell?

 Windows 10 and up

-Windows 10+ users have the option to enable the Unix shell, which is already integrated into the operating system.
-You do this via installing Windows Subsystem for Linux (WSL) following the instructions here.
+Windows 10+ users have the option to enable the Unix shell through Windows Subsystem for Linux (WSL).
+You can install WSL by following the instructions here.

 For a better terminal experience on Windows, we recommend also installing Windows Terminal in addition to WSL.
 Windows Terminal is a robust and contemporary terminal application that offers a more intuitive and feature-rich environment.
 Windows Terminal is not a shell itself but is instead a tool that lets you access and manage multiple command-line shells and tools in one window with tab support.
 It also provides extensive customization options, enabling you to personalize the appearance and behavior of your terminal.
 Additionally, Windows Terminal supports UTF-8 characters, ensuring compatibility with a range of languages and character sets.